-Figure 34: Race/Ethnicity of Full-Time Faculty, Fall 2018 Full-time faculty includes all nonadjuncts: tenure/tenure track, lecturers, clinical and visiting.
+Figure 34: Race/Ethnicity of Full-Time Faculty, Fall 2018

+Full-time faculty includes all nonadjuncts: tenure/tenure track, lecturers, clinical and visiting.
 The largest increases were in African American and Asian full-time faculty.

-Figure 35: Five-Year Change of Full-Time Faculty by Race/Ethnicity, Fall 2013 to Fall 2018
+Full-Time Faculty: Five-Year Change (Fall 2013 to Fall 2018)